sovilleda07/calculator/README.md

 ---

 ## 📌 Overview
 This project is a basic calculator application that allows users to perform simple arithmetic operations directly in the browser.
 The interface includes number buttons, operator buttons, an equal button to compute results, and a clear button to reset the current operation.
+The operation is stored using `localStorage`, so it persists even if you refresh the page.

 ---